-- PLO/DSA: category assessment less than 20% at baseline - Equity: Decrease equity gap to less than 10 percentage points (stretch < 5) - At least two courses each year focused on underrepresented populations in ENGL or Humanities.
-All courses include inclusive strategies and CRP - Increase movement of students from ENGL 95 → ENGL&101 to 60% from % - Increase movement of students starting in ENGL 60 → ENGL&101 to 40% from % - Increase % of students completing Transfer-level English to >60%
+- PLO/DSA: category assessments show that less than 20% of student work is at or below the baseline - Equity: Decrease equity gap to less than 10 percentage points (stretch < 5) - At least two courses each year focused on underrepresented populations in ENGL or Humanities.
+All courses include inclusive strategies and CRP.
+As examples, the College may create a new course in Mexican American Literature and/or modify an existing American Literature course to be more culturally responsive. - Increase movement of students starting in ENGL 95 \rightarrow ENGL&101 from 53% to 60% - Increase movement of students starting in ENGL 60 → ENGL&101 from 32% to 40% - Increase % of students completing Transfer-level English to >60%